ROCm/rccl/docs/install/docker-install.rst

 To run, for example, the ``all_reduce_perf`` test from rccl-tests on 8 AMD GPUs from inside the Docker container, use this command:

-If using ROCm 6.3.x or older
+If using ROCm 6.3.x or earlier
 .. code-block:: shell

    mpirun --allow-run-as-root -np 8 --mca pml ucx --mca btl ^openib -x NCCL_DEBUG=VERSION -x HSA_NO_SCRATCH_RECLAIM=1 /workspace/rccl-tests/build/all_reduce_perf -b 1 -e 16G -f 2 -g 1